StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ![OpenM UI Cluster options](OpenMUI08.png)

-You can then click the Run the Model to run the job.
+You can then click the **Run the Model** to run the job.

-This brings up the Model Run Results Panel which shows the results of the run.
+This will run the Model and brings up the Model Run Results Panel which shows the results of the run.

 ![OpenM UI screen](OpenMUI07.png)